 "Tell your family and friends you're on a tight budget and opt out of as many gift-giving opportunities as you can," said Johnson.

-You can also consider no-cost gifts, such as an offer to babysit friends’ and family members’ children or coupons your kids can cash in to spend one-on-one time with you doing an activity of their choice that doesn’t cost money, such as playing a video game they already have.
+You can also consider small gifts or those that don't cost a thing.
+Some excellent ideas for free gifts include an offer to babysit friends' and family members' children or coupons your kids can cash in to spend one-on-one time with you doing an activity of their choice that doesn't cost money, such as playing a video game they already have.

 It's one thing if you shop with credit cards to earn rewards points and then pay down your balance.
 But it's a red flag if the only way you can afford to buy gifts is by charging them, said Johnson.

 However, it's an even bigger problem if you have to open a new credit card to fund Christmas, said Renee K. Collins, founder of RKC Tax & Financial Services in the Chicago area.
 After all, opening a new card often means existing ones are maxed out.
 You don't want to add more debt to what you already have in order to buy gifts.